About searching

 • Have booked at least 8 trips that month

-• Have “no showed” or “late canceled” at least 15 percent of trips
+• Have “no-showed” or “late cancelled” at least 15 percent of trips

-A customer will be subject to suspension only if both the minimum number of trips booked and the minimum number of penalty points are reached during the calendar month.
-GoCary will notify customers by telephone after they have accumulated 6 penalty points to let them know they will be subject to suspension should they accumulate 2 additional penalty points that month consistent with the criteria listed above.
+A rider will be subject to suspension only if both the minimum number of trips booked and the minimum number of penalty points are reached during the calendar month.
+Customers meeting the minimum penalty assessment, as defined above, are subject to suspension for a reasonable period of time.
+Repeated violations of this policy will cause the length of the suspension to increase.
+GoCary will notify riders by telephone after they have accumulated 6 penalty points and would be subject to suspension should they accumulate 2 additional penalty points that month consistent with the criteria listed above.

 Back to top